Pori Moni: Personal life

 In May 2024, Moni revealed that she had adopted a girl, Safeera Sultana Priom, in an online post written on Anandabazar Patrika.

 Controversies

 On 8 June 2021, Moni accused Nasir Uddin Mahmood, a businessman and politician of the Jatiya Party, of sexual assault on her at the Boat Club in Ashulia, Uttara.
 She asked Prime Minister Sheikh Hasina for justice on Facebook.
 On 14 June, Mahmood and businessman Tuhin Siddique Omi were arrested by the Bangladesh Police, but Mahmood was later released on bail.
 A week later, Moni was accused of vandalism at the Gulshan All Community Club.
 The club's president, K.M.
 Alamgir Iqbal, accused her of vandalizing the club on the night of 7 June at a press conference.
-However on 18 April 2024, Police Bureau of Investigation (PBI) submitted a investigation report that found proof of a murder attempt on Nasir Uddin Mahmud by Pori Moni and her costume designer Junayed Bogdadai Jimmy and vandalism inside the club.
+However, on 18 April 2024, Police Bureau of Investigation (PBI) submitted an investigation report that found proof of a murder attempt on Nasir Uddin Mahmud by Pori Moni and her costume designer Junayed Bogdadai Jimmy and vandalism inside the club.